ibm-wm-transition/webmethods.io-OpenPGP-Connector/README.md

-# webmethods.io-OpenPGP-Connector
+# webMethods.io-OpenPGP Connector
-This is a Webmethods.io community connector that uses the [OpenPGP](https://www.openpgp.org/) protocol to perform encryption and decryption of string data.
-Two actions are supported -
+This is a webMethods.io community connector that uses the [OpenPGP](https://www.openpgp.org/) protocol to perform encryption and decryption of string data.
+Two actions are supported:
 * Encrypt
 * Decrypt